 I’m a graphic designer and guidebook author based in Portland, Oregon.
 When I’m not designing websites and marketing materials for clients, I’m diving deep into the details of planning backpacking trips all over the beautiful Pacific Northwest.

-Combining my photography, map and book design skills with a desire to share my journey with others has led me to a new career of creating books about the landscapes that I love.
-I’ve self-published two hiking books so far, with more on the way.
+Combining my photography, map and book design skills with a desire to share my journey with others has led me to creating books about the landscape I love.
+I’ve self-published three hiking books so far, with more on the way.

 In 2007, I moved from Kansas City to Portland with my husband, thinking I was moving here for the city.
 I didn’t even think about the outdoors other than I’d be close to the coast for the first time in my life.

 To get to know our new home, I began collecting all kinds of touristy info, and a brochure for hiking at Silver Falls State Park in Silverton, Oregon got me interested in giving hiking a try.
-Obviously it had an impact, since after doing that hike, all I wanted to do was hike more.
-And more.
+After doing that hike, I fell in love with spending time discovering trails.

-I’m currently teaming on a new book about getting started backpacking with a young woman who taught me the basics through a series of beginner backpacking classes.
-I want to share this experience with more women and give them the skills they need to get out there and discover how empowering the wilderness can be.
+I just completed a book about getting started backpacking with a young woman who taught me the basics through a series of beginner backpacking classes.
+I want to share this experience with more people and give them the skills they need to get out there and discover how empowering the wilderness can be.
 I love getting stronger every day, and now I can’t imagine life without spending as much time as possible in the backcountry.